micmejia/bible-dump/NKJV/Matthew/Matt 16.md

 Nor the seven loaves of the four thousand and how many large baskets you took up?

 ###### 11
-How is it you do not understand that I did not speak to you concerning bread?--_but_ to beware of the leaven of the Pharisees and Sadducees."
+How is it you do not understand that I did not speak to you concerning bread?--but to beware of the leaven of the Pharisees and Sadducees."

 ###### 12
-Then they understood that He did not tell _them_ to beware of the leaven of bread, but of the doctrine of the Pharisees and Sadducees.
+Then they understood that He did not tell them to beware of the leaven of bread, but of the doctrine of the Pharisees and Sadducees.

 ## Peter Confesses Jesus as the Christ